Detroit Assembly: LaSalle Factory/DeSoto Factory

-For a brief time Cadillac's LaSalle was built at a separate factory in Detroit called Wyoming Assembly at 6000 Wyoming Avenue just north of Ford Road west of the Ford Drive-In Theatre.
+For a brief time Cadillac's LaSalle was built at a separate factory in Detroit called Wyoming Assembly at 6000 Wyoming Avenue just north of Ford Road east of the Ford Drive-In Theatre.
 It was built in 1917 to manufacture Liberty Engines for airplanes used during WW I, then the factory was used by Chalmers Automobile to build the Saxon automobile until 1922.
 General Motors bought the Chalmers Plant in 1926 and 1927 built LaSalle cars there.
 The factory is adjacent to the Dearborn neighborhood and is 2.75 miles west of the Clark Street Factory location.
 After LaSalle was no longer manufactured, it was purchased by Chrysler in 1934 and became a DeSoto factory until that brand was cancelled in the early 1960s.
 The factory is nearby railroad tracks which were very busy supplying coachwork from the Fleetwood Factory or other Fisher factories within Detroit and shipping finished product to cities across the United States.